 I remember being very excited when I heard of these experiments.
 I was at UC Berkeley in 1965 and a lot of that work was going on there.
 It seemed as if these scientists were creating the original earth’s atmosphere in a petri dish.
 I took LSD and thought about these experiments.
 It was all very dramatic and intensely interesting.

 In 1983 Kary Mullis devised a method for the in-vitro amplification of DNA, known as polymerase chain reaction (PCR), which revolutionized the chemical processes used in the laboratory to manipulate it.
-PCR could be used to synthesize specific pieces of DNA and made possible the sequencing of the DNA of organisms, which culminated in the huge human genome project.
+PCR could be used to synthesize specific pieces of DNA using things similar to a PCR tube (some PCR tubes are manufactured here) and made possible the sequencing of the DNA of organisms, which culminated in the huge human genome project.

 An important piece in the double helix puzzle was solved by one of Pauling’s students Matthew Meselson and Frank Stahl, and the result of their collaboration (the Meselson-Stahl experiment has been called as “the most beautiful experiment in biology”.